Text by CLOT Magazine

-Axis and Jeff Mills are one of 30drops biggest influences from his beginnings in electronic music.
-Not only for the music but also for the artistic concept behind the entire project.
-Mill’s vision and approach to experimentation, nonconformity with the established and the development of the soundtrack of the future fascinated 30drop from the beginning: For me, being able to publish this LP under the “Axis” umbrella and curated by Jeff Mills, is undoubtedly the biggest milestone of the 30drop project so far.
-In the same way ‘Soroban’ is, for now, my most ambitious work on a conceptual and musical level.
+Axis and Jeff Mills are among 30drop biggest influences from his beginnings in electronic music, not only for the music but also for the artistic concept behind the entire project.
+Mill’s vision and approach to experimentation, nonconformity with the established and the development of the soundtrack of the future fascinated 30drop from the beginning: For me, being able to publish this LP under the “Axis” umbrella and curated by Jeff Mills is undoubtedly the biggest milestone of the 30drop project so far.
+In the same way, ‘Soroban’ is, for now, my most ambitious work on a conceptual and musical level.

 Jeff Mills himself shares that Soroban is a wonderful insight into the mind and craftsmanship of 30drop.
 The album requires open-mind thinking and the stretching of the imagination.
 And that’s great to have this exclusive creation of 30drop in the Escape Velocity catalogue.
 It complements the concept and objective graciously.

-At the studio, in 30drop’s workflow, there is no room for absurd prejudices.
-He mixes hardware with software as well as any sound source that I think could give me something different.
+In 30drop’s workflow, there is no room for absurd prejudices at the studio.
+He mixes hardware with software and any sound source that I think could give me something different.
 Ols school synthesizers mix with the new generation without restrictions; modules, drum machines, iPad apps, external FXs, plugins, etc.

-When asked about the relevance of releasing this album in the current social context, 30drop thinks that this pandemic, like all difficult times for humanity, shows the best and the worst in people and the world of music is no different in this: It is easy to see how the projects or rather products based on business and far from artistic quality; They despair and try to quickly reinvent themselves by generating absurd content or inventing pseudo-social causes to stay in the forefront of their audience’s attention with tools such as social networks.
-None of this that seems to have arisen spontaneously and with good intention, is what it seems.
-Everything responds to a well developed and structured marketing strategy.
+When asked about the relevance of releasing this album in the current social context, 30drop thinks that this pandemic, like all difficult times for humanity, shows the best and the worst in people, and the world of music is no different in this: It is easy to see how the projects or rather products based on business and far from artistic quality; They despair and try to quickly reinvent themselves by generating absurd content or inventing pseudo-social causes to stay in the forefront of their audience’s attention with tools such as social networks.
+None of this seems to have arisen spontaneously and with good intention is what it seems.
+Everything responds to a well-developed and structured marketing strategy.

 On the other hand, you see differently with “real” artists; they are still stronger than before all this happened, making and publishing good music or even starting excellent projects such as anything related to the Stoor project by Jochem (Speedy J) and Sander, which undoubtedly provide something new and a guide to follow from now on.